 Examples of Geothermal Energy in Daily Life – Top 6

+Can we use geothermal energy in our daily life?
+Of course, we can.
 No wonder there can be so many uses of geothermal energy.
-Out of all, I will be discussing with you the Top 6 applications of Geothermal energy that we see in our day-to-day life.
+Out of all, I will be discussing with you the Top 6 examples of Geothermal energy that we see in our day-to-day life.
 Let’s dive right in…!!!

 - Geothermal Energy for Electricity

 - Geothermal Geysers

 Geothermal Energy for Electricity